 in 2015 we (Boston Gay Men's Chorus) became the first gay chorus to tour the middle east. we performed 3 times Israel & once in Turkey. we were met with love, hugs, hope but also tear gas, and riot police. here are my accounts of the trip

-the streets of provincetown at night on my first venture to do self portraits out doors at night. all shots are available light. the head piece was a collaboration from boston sculptor maxine blomberg. inspiration was a little mix of where the wild things are and bronte.
+2014 the trials and tribulations of my alter ego making their way down commercial street in ptown. all shots are available light. the head piece was a collaboration from boston sculptor maxine blomberg. inspiration was a little mix of where the wild things are and bronte.

 2014. this series follows the narrative of a set of dresses with their eye on the prize. they have finally reached their goal of appearing in ptown on a bridal party who has every intention of passing out on all over the towns precious land marks. like most stories in ptown it ends poorly for the wearers of the brides maids dresses.. but they live on to tell another tale. bang bang you shot me down